YottaDB/YDBDoc/ProgGuide/utility.rst

 The %DSEWRAP utility provides a programmatic interface that drives DSE either through a PIPE device or through generated command files.
 The current implementation only provides access to dumping the database file header.

 .. note::
-   %DSEWRAP is deprecated.
-With GT.M V6.3-000 and later, please use the %PEEKBYNAME utility to programatically read database file header information.
-With V6.3-001 and later MUPIP DUMPFHEAD and/or the %DUMPFHEAD utility provide additional alternatives.
+   %DSEWRAP is currently deprecated.
+Please use the %PEEKBYNAME utility to programatically read database file header information.
+MUPIP DUMPFHEAD and/or the %DUMPFHEAD utility provide additional alternatives.

 **Utility Labels**